Towards Data-Driven Metrics for Social Robot Navigation Benchmarking: Related Work

 \section{Related Work}

-Regarding \textbf{learned SocNav metrics}, SocNav1~\cite{manso2020socnav1} and SocNav2~\cite{socnav2_multimedia2022} are the initiatives that most closely resemble the goals of the paper at hand.
-The SocNav1~\cite{manso2020socnav1} dataset provides scores of static scenarios including one robot and a variable number of humans, with generic object bounding boxes and explicit interactions (human-to-human and human-to-object).
-The SocNav2 dataset~\cite{socnav2_multimedia2022} extended SocNav1 to account for brief periods of time and specific goals, but not full trajectories.
-Even though these works provide learned SocNav metrics, they are step-wise, \textit{i.e.}, they account for snapshots rather than whole trajectories.
-Furthermore, none of them consider the context of the tasks.
+Regarding \textbf{learned SocNav metrics}, SocNav1~\cite{manso2020socnav1} and SocNav2~\cite{socnav2_multimedia2022} are the initiatives that most closely resemble the goals of this paper.
+SocNav1~\cite{manso2020socnav1} provides scores of static scenarios including one robot and a variable number of humans, with generic object bounding boxes and explicit interactions (human-to-human and human-to-object).
+SocNav2~\cite{socnav2_multimedia2022} extended SocNav1 to account for brief periods of time and specific goals, but not full trajectories.
+Although these works provide learned SocNav metrics, they do not consider the context of the tasks, and are step-wise, \textit{i.e.}, they account for snapshots rather than whole trajectories.

 Although not strictly a metric, another notable research direction estimates the perturbation of pedestrian movement as a variable to minimize ~\cite{hirose2023sacson, agrawal2024evaluating}.
 Despite its elegant simplicity, this approach is dependent on the number of people in the environment, and does not account for the context of the task nor the general perception of trajectory quality.
 Similarly, \cite{perez2014robot} learns a cost function over observations of real human motion interactions found in publicly available datasets, then uses that cost to determine a navigation controller.
 While this cost function could be used as a metric, this approach only considers the context of crossing pedestrians on a pavement and has the same shortcomings as~\cite{hirose2023sacson} and~\cite{agrawal2024evaluating}.